visze/hyperSMURF/manual/examples_java.rst

 	}

-Finally we can use test hyperSMURF by running :java:`classify(clsHyperSMURF, imbalancedInstances, 5);`.
-The output of the performance should be like this:
+Finally we can test hyperSMURF by running :java:`classify(clsHyperSMURF, imbalancedInstances, 5);`.
+The output of the performance should be similar to the next text:

 .. code-block:: text